stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 		["webdav_url"] = "",        -- URL to WebDAV zotero directory
 		["webdav_user"] = "",
 		["webdav_password"] = "",
-	}
+		["annotation_default_color"] = "purple",  -- Color to use on Zotero if KOReader does not specify a color for the annotation ["items_per_page"] = 14,	-- items to display per page in Zotero browser }

 The sqlite database is in `zotero.db`.
 If it does not exist it will be created on first opening of the plugin.